Podcast: Play in new window | Download

 [06:58] There’s also less tangible, equally important, PM skills.

 [08:32] Experience isn’t just the number of years, but it’s actually what have you done.
 Get a taste of everything.

 [10:32] Diversity of experience is key in terms of prioritization.
 You really need to get the full picture, to be able to look at the problem from every perspective and think about the holes in your ideas.

 [12:40] PMs get to own their role because the job of a product manager is actually carving out what their job description is.

 [14:22] Predict the organization’s needs.
 Insiders are privy to how the organization is operating, growing, and changing.
-So as an insider, you might be able to predict when things are going to be needed – and step in to fill that void.
+As an insider, you can predict when things are going to be needed – and step in to fill that void.